-With your broad Bachelor's degree in Chemical Engineering you can go in many different directions.
-Most of our graduates move directly on to our two-year Master's programme Chemical Engineering and specialize in material science or process technology.
-You can also opt for a different Master's programme, such as Nanotechnology.
+With your broad Bachelor's degree in Chemical Science & Engineering you can go in many different directions.
+Most of our graduates move directly on to our two-year Master's programme Chemical Engineering and specialize in Molecular and Materials Engineering or Chemical and Process Engineering.
+You can also opt for a different Master's programme, such as Nanotechnology or Sustainable Energy Technology, or Water Technology.
 Every Master's programme ends with a research project, and after that you can call yourself either Master of Science or Engineer.
 Where you end up working after your Master's degree mostly depends on the degree and the specialization you choose.

-With a Bachelor's degree in Chemical Engineering you can immediately slot into any one of several Master's programmes at the University of Twente.
+With a Bachelor's degree in Chemical Science & Engineering you can immediately slot into any one of several Master's programmes at the University of Twente.
 For example:

 - Chemical Engineering